 Please read our travel advice when you are planning your journey.
-We work with the council and transport providers to > make this as useful as possible. > > If you are travelling far, and it will be difficult for you to make a return journey in one day, there are opportunities > to stay the night at one of the colleges in Oxford.
+We work with the council and transport providers to make this as useful as possible.

+If you are travelling far, and it will be difficult for you to make a return journey in one day, there are opportunities to stay the night at one of the colleges in Oxford.
 This is often free of charge.
-Each Oxford college is linked to a > region of the UK, and some colleges prioritise places for students from their link area – to find out which college is > linked to your area please see our Link colleges page.
-Unfortunately colleges are usually unable to accommodate parents > - the Conference Oxford or Experience Oxfordshire websites may help you find somewhere else to stay. > > - Some events require advance booking.
+Each Oxford college is linked to a region of the UK, and some colleges prioritise places for students from their link area – see details of accommodation available for the June 2018 Open Days.

+- Some events require advance booking.
 This is usually done on college and department's own websites.

 - If events are full, sometimes we ask parents or companions to give up their places for other prospective students.
 There are lots of events which are just for parents and everyone is welcome all day at the Open Day Information Centre.
 Plenty of parents are happy to go for a coffee and that is also fine.

 |Check whether or not you need to book.|